visit/citybreak-online-doc/_includes/template.md

 </script>
 ```

-> After adding the following to your template
+> In our example we have a cookie consent solution which has categorized tracking scripts using a CSS class 'optanon-category-C0002'.
+> We modify our template accordingly

 ```html
 <script data-cb-template-trackerscript class="optanon-category-C0002">
 </script>
 ```

-> This will cause tracking scripts to be produced to be consumed by your cookie consent solution script-tag rewriting:
+> This will cause tracking scripts execution to be handed over to the control of your cookie consent solution, using script-tag rewriting:

 ```html
 <script type="text/plain" class="optanon-category-C0002">